LeoJoaquinO/tienda_ecommerce/README.md

     *   Rename the `.env.example` file to `.env.local`.
     *   Open `.env.local` and add your **Mercado Pago Test Credentials**.
 You can find your Public Key and Access Token in your [Mercado Pago Developer Dashboard](https://www.mercadopago.com/developers/panel/credentials).
     ```env
+    # Use your TEST credentials for local development
     MERCADOPAGO_ACCESS_TOKEN="YOUR_TEST_ACCESS_TOKEN"
     NEXT_PUBLIC_MERCADOPAGO_PUBLIC_KEY="YOUR_TEST_PUBLIC_KEY"
     NEXT_PUBLIC_SITE_URL="http://localhost:9002"